RagtagOpen/cta-aggregator/README.md

 ## Tests

 This app uses Rspec for unit and integration tests.

+Cucumber tests are written from point of view of an API client.
+They're a good example of how you'll need to structure requests to the API.

 ### Questions
  * Should AdvocacyCampaign endpoint reveal upcoming AdvocacyCampaigns by default?